AlexSwensen/alexswensen.io-old/content/documents/about/index.md

 - React
 - Python
 - C++
-- SCSS/Sass
-- Tests - Seriously, how do you refactor without them?...
-- Continuous Integration
-- Tooling in general

 ### Nerdy Things I like
 - Dungeons & Dragons
 - 3D Printing
 - Internet of Things